martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 during the time that the content-based origin is used.
 A change in hash algorithm changes the identity of the resource.

-It is possible to silently transfer state from a content-based origin derived using one hash algorithm to another without affecting the content of the origin itself.
+It is possible to transfer state from a content-based origin derived using one hash algorithm to another without affecting the content of the origin itself.
 It is not often that content depends on knowing its own identity.
 However, the identity of the origin might be made visible to other origins.
 For instance, the window.postMessage API {{HTML}} allows content to target a specific origin for sending messages and to identify the source origin of incoming messages.

 For the purposes of determining equality, user agents might consider hashes of the same content with different hash algorithms to be equal.
 For instance, a